Brands & Branding: Transformations & emergence of brand ecosystems

 Dr Carla Enslin is a founding member of the Independent Institute of Education’s Vega School and serves as its head of strategy and new business development.
 She is a research associate at the University of Stellenbosch Business School and teaching fellow at the University of Cape Town’s Graduate School of Business.

-The article first appeared in the 2019 edition of Brands & Branding in South Africa, an annual review from Affinity Publishing of all aspects of brand marketing — consisting of case-studies, profiles, articles and research — shortly accessible at Brands.MarkLives.com.
+The article first appeared in the 2019 edition of Brands & Branding in South Africa, an annual review from Affinity Publishing of all aspects of brand marketing.
+Find case-studies, profiles and brand news at Co.RetailingAfrica.com.
 Order your copy of the 25th annual edition now!